 The record indicates that there are approximately 75 handlers currently regulated under Marketing Order No. 923.
-There are two additional packing houses in the proposed production area that would be considered handlers if the production area is expanded.
+There are two additional packing houses in the expanded production area that will be considered handlers.
 There are four packing operations in Oregon that pack Washington cherries for grower/handlers.
-In addition, there are approximately 1,400 cherry growers in the current production area.
-There would be approximately 200 additional growers if the production area is expanded as proposed.
+In addition, there are about 1,600 cherry growers in the production area.
+This amount includes about 200 additional growers from the expanded production area.
+Marketing orders and amendments thereto are unique in that they are normally brought about through group action of essentially small entities for their own benefit.
+Thus, both the RFA and the Act are compatible with respect to small entities.